 Systems neuroscience applied to understanding the internal states governing anxiety and traumatic experience.
+Development of new treatments such as novel serotonergic neuroplastogens for anxiety and PTSD.

 Neuromodulatory encoding of threat